INBOUND MARKETING: A HERO’S JOURNEY

 Master storytellers retell ancient myths with a modern flourish.

-Marketing has learned the value of delighting us and that telling the right story at the right time always has a happy ending.
+Marketing has learned telling the right story at the right time always has a happy ending.

 In Joseph Campbell’s words, “A blunder—the merest chance—reveals an unsuspected world.”

-Not all your heroes will survive the trials ahead, and like Scheherazade, death awaits when your stories cease to amuse.
+Not all our heroes will survive the trials ahead and, like Scheherazade, death awaits when your stories cease to amuse.

 THE ORDINARY WORLD